lykwan/everything/README.md

 With this application, users will be able to:

 - [ ] Gather all news feed into one, consistent looking feed,
-- [ ] Customizable applications and dashboard,
+- [ ] Customizable application list,
 - [ ] The option for users to customize their feed further by implementing their own plugins for our framework

 ### Bonus Features